-In this Comuna there’s also the famous outdoor escalator which is, of course, included in the tour and has a deep history in itself as well.
-Each wall my guide Kevin pointed out told the next segment of the story of Medellin and quite literally helped me paint a picture in my mind on what this area was like not that long ago.
+In this Comuna, there’s also the famous outdoor escalator which is, of course, included in the tour and has a deep history in itself as well.
+Each wall my guide Kevin pointed out told the next segment of the story of Medellin and quite literally helped me paint a picture in my mind of what this area was like not that long ago.

 I really can’t recommend taking a tour in this area enough, and the tours are very reasonably priced and help out the local community.
-This is the exact tour I did, the guides all live in this neighborhood and have strong ties to the history and community here.
+The guides all live in this neighborhood and have strong ties to the history and community here.

 3. Paraglide Medellin Tour

 You’ve been staring at all those beautiful green hills and mountains that surround Medellin, did you ever think it would be cool to jump off them?
 A bit crazy?
 A bit daring?
 Yes, but all possible with a half-day tour from Medellin!